 Which is the best Instant Pot?

-After we checked each and every Instant Pot out there, we found that the best Instant Pot is the Instant Pot DUO.
-You can see our complete guide + reviews here.
+After we checked all the Instant Pots out there, we found that the best one is the Instant Pot DUO.
+You can check out the best Instant Pot guide for more info and alternatives.

 Which is the Best Air Fryer?

 After lengthy research, we found out that the best air fryer is the GoWISE USA GW22621.
-You can check out our full buying guide here.
+You can check out the best air fryers guide for more info and alternatives.